 At this time, use of drones, unmanned aerial craft, and/or unmanned aircraft are prohibited.

-All requests for an Augsburg College filming permit must complete a permit application and contract a minimum of 30 days prior to preferred dates.
+All those who request an Augsburg filming permit must complete a permit application and contract a minimum of 30 days prior to preferred dates.

 The completed application and script are subject to committee review and, if approved, the process of identifying specific sites, dates, and times can begin.

-If an agreement is reached between Augsburg College and the requestor on sites, dates, and times, a binding contract will be executed between the requestor and Augsburg College.
+If an agreement is reached between Augsburg and the requestor on sites, dates, and times, a binding contract will be executed between the requestor and Augsburg.

-The contract includes a range of clauses intended to make clear the acceptable uses of College property (physical and intellectual), define responsibility and liability, identify fees and costs, and more.
+The contract includes a range of clauses intended to make clear the acceptable uses of University property (physical and intellectual), define responsibility and liability, identify fees and costs, and more.

-While the College understands and values the impact of the film industry on the state’s economy, as well as the opportunity to be considered as a site for film/video/photography, the first priority of the College is to the education and safety of the College’s students, and the work of its faculty and staff, and its obligation to its neighbors.
+While Augsburg understands and values the impact of the film industry on the state’s economy, as well as the opportunity to be considered as a site for film/video/photography, the first priority of Augsburg is to the education and safety of Augsburg students, and the work of its faculty and staff, and its obligation to its neighbors.